 The Phantom has a combination plastic framesheet and U-shaped wire frame that stiffens the back panel and helps transfer load to the hips.
 The framesheet is perforated to reduce weight and has a horizontal stiffener at shoulder height.
 The frame is very flexible, so it will move with your torso when you’re climbing or scrambling.
 If you choose to remove it, you can replace it with a foam bivy pad.
 That’ll require a little creative trimming on your part, but a lot of backpackers and climbers do this to save weight and make the frame multi-purpose.

 The Phantom’s shoulder pads are lightly padded and covered with a soft mesh fabric.
-While the pack does have load lifters, but they’re not attached to any structural element in the frame, except the pack bag, which is makes them less effective.
+While the pack does have load lifters, but they’re not attached to any structural element in the frame, except the pack bag, which makes them less effective.
 There’s a slight S-curve in the shoulder pads, so they’ll be more comfortable for women and men with muscular chests.
-The lightly padded hip belt padding is also flared in a female friendly way to wrap around curvy hips.
-The pack is still only available in a unisex model however.
+The lightly padded hip belt padding is also flared in a female-friendly way to wrap around curvy hips.
+The pack is still only available in a unisex model, however.

 External Attachments and Compression